-Secondary electric heat that is not separate from electricity used as utilities will be paid at 50% of the bill times the LS percentage.
+Secondary electric heat will be paid at 50% of the bill times the LS percentage.
 Example: Total bill divided by 2, times the LS percentage.

 LIHEAP will not pay for non-installed appliances such as space heaters or electric fireplaces.